|Company:||Health Workers Union|

 The Health Workers Union is seeking to recruit a full-time Industrial Officer to be part of our Industrial Department.

-The Health Workers Union represents Victorian health workers such as hospital ward and administration clerks, storemen, kitchen, cleaning and domestic services staff, personal care workers, disability workers, pathology collectors, aged care workers, laboratory assistants, research staff and technicians from various disciplines.
-The position is based in our South Melbourne office, but may be required to travel on occasion throughout Victoria.
+The Health Workers Union represents Victorian health workers such as hospital ward clerks, kitchen, cleaning and domestic services staff, personal care workers, disability workers, pathology collectors, aged care workers, laboratory assistants, research staff and technicians from various disciplines.
+The position is based in our South Melbourne office (with possible remote working from home during COVID19 pandemic as per Victorian Government directives), but may be required to travel on occasion throughout Victoria.

-You will work in a team and undertake the following duties:
+You will work in a team (reporting to the Industrial Department Manager) and undertake the following duties:

 • Enterprise bargaining